zriyansh/signoz.io/docs/userguide/alerts-management.md

 # Setting alerts in SigNoz

-With [v0.5.0](https://github.com/SigNoz/signoz/releases/tag/v0.5.0) you can set alerts in SigNoz.
+Starting with [v0.5.0](https://github.com/SigNoz/signoz/releases/tag/v0.5.0) you can set alerts in SigNoz.

 ## Setting Alert Rules